-Office of the Provost for Academic Affairs Date -
+Office of the Provost for Academic Affairs Date

 TO:

-Period of Appointment from_th nrough
+Period of Appointment from_t hrough

 Rank: (With Tenure Without Tenure)

-Discipline(s): Department(s):
+Discipline(s): Department(s): :

-Salary: (Annual Semester))
+Salary: (Annual Semester)

-Additional Appointment Terms: :
+Additional Appointment Terms ::

-specified on the reverse side Agreement Between the Massac Lowell and the Board of Tr acknowledge your acceptance three signed copies of this m University of Massachusetts L acknowledgment of appointme later than 30 days of appoin appointment period, whichever of this memorandum of chusetts Society of Profes rustees of the University of the terms of employmemorandum to the Office Lowell (North Campus), intracceptance must be in the terms of the Campus). ou agree to the terms of employs appointment and as provided sors of the University of Massacty of Massachusetts Lowell.
-Lent by signing below and by rese of the Provost for Academic Lowell, Massachusetts 01854.
-Received by the Office of the Prodays prior to the initial date by the chusetts Please turning Affairs Officia
+specified on the reverse side of Agreement Between the Massa Lowell and the Board of Tacknowledge your acceptance of three signed copies of this mem University of Massachusetts Lo this memorandum of apportunct the chusetts Society of Profess rustees of the University of the terms of employment and the Office of the towell (North Campus), Lowert acceptance must be received in the control of the fors of the University of Massachusetts of Massachusetts Lowell.
+Please to by signing below and by returning the Provost for Academic Affairs, well, Massachusetts 01854.
+Official ived by the Office of the Provost no

 (Appointee) Provost for Academic Affairs

 Date of Signature